 Original Date: September 1, 2006

-Children’s Administration (CA) uses shared planning meetings to engage parents, youth, caregivers, youth, relatives, fictive kin, natural supports and others, as appropriate, in the development of a plan that prioritizes child safety and meets the support and service needs of parents, children and caregivers.
+The purpose of this policy is to provide guidance on conducting shared planning meetings (SPMs) to engage parents, children and youth, caregivers, relatives, fictive kin, natural supports, and others, as appropriate, in the development of a plan that prioritizes child safety and meets the support and service needs of the parents, children and youth, and caregivers.
 These meetings provide an opportunity for information to be shared, case plans to be developed and decisions made that will support the safety, permanency, and well-being of children.